 - Deliver courses using a variety of teaching methods, aimed at the various

 - Attend and take an active part in supervision; looking after your own wellbeing at work

 - Maintain a professional relationship with the students

 - Assist in the evaluation of the courses and course material.

 Information shared during the course, between students will remain confidential.

 However there are certain times when we may need to share information with

 - If there is concern that a child is at risk from harm

-- If there is concern that you are putting another person at risk of harm
+- If there is concern that someone is putting another person at risk of harm

-- If you have threatened to do serious harm to yourself
+- If someone threatens to do serious harm to themselves